malcolm-kee/malcolm-kee/src/markdown/2018-06-23-how-to-say-no-to-friends-and-family-that-want-to-borrow-money.md

 Now, since both of you also facing the same kind of pressure, pursuing same goal, he can't be pressuring you further, saying "but my wife give me more pressure!!!"

-The effectiveness of this trick is that, when someone give a reason, they would think that that reason is persuasive, therefore it is hard for him to pressure you when the same situation is happening to you.
+The effectiveness of this trick is that, when someone give a reason, he would think that that reason is persuasive, therefore it is hard for him to pressure you when the same situation is happening to you.

 ## Final thoughts